-This years selection was no exception and it created quite a stir with the cat and horse family as the prickly green monster arrived as they gently hibernated for winter to end!
+This years selection was no exception and it created quite a stir with the cat and horse family as the prickly green monster arrived to disturb their winter hibernated!

 The traditional Christmas Tree at Ednovean farm